phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 ## Requirements

-This post assumes that you have a `.cargo/config` file with a default target...
-TODO
+This post assumes that you have followed the latest version of the ["_A Minimal Rust Kernel_"] post.
+It requires that you have a `.cargo/config` file that [sets a default target] and [defines a runner executable].

-Earlier posts since XX, bootimage runner
+["_A Minimal Rust Kernel_"]: ./second-edition/posts/02-minimal-rust-kernel/index.md
+[sets a default target]: ./second-edition/posts/02-minimal-rust-kernel/index.md#set-a-default-target
+[defines a runner executable]: ./second-edition/posts/02-minimal-rust-kernel/index.md#using-cargo-run

 ## Testing in Rust